 Most recently, however, she has been recognized outside of the poker world due to her fundraising efforts.
 Earlier this month, Gilmartin launched a fundraiser called Poker Players for Australian Wildlife, which has helped animals affected by the wildfires that have been raging across the country.
-So far, her initiative has raised $90,000 and helped a billion animals, and her goal is to reach $100,000 in donations.
+So far, her initiative has raised $90,000 and helped a countless number animals, but her goal is to reach $100,000 in donations.

 Kahle Burns Also Honoured

 At the same ceremony, Kahle Burns was also inducted into the Australian Poker Hall of Fame.
 The 30-year-old has been playing professionally for twelve years, but really thrived in 2019.
 Over the course of the last year, Burns managed to snag two World Series of Poker bracelets – which is something that even the most talented to poker players would struggle to do.